Shivaae/Disaster-Response-Pipelines/README.md

 The project has three components which are:<br>

-1. ETL Pipeline: process_data.py file contain the script to create ETL pipline which:<br>
+1. ETL Pipeline: process_data.py file contain the script to create ETL pipeline which:<br>
     a.
 Loads the messages and categories datasets<br>
     b.
 Merges the two datasets<br>
     c.
 Cleans the data<br>
     d.
 Stores it in a SQLite database<br>

-2. ML Pipeline: train_classifier.py file contain the script to create ML pipline which:<br>
+2. ML Pipeline: train_classifier.py file contain the script to create ML pipeline which:<br>
     a.
 Loads data from the SQLite database<br>
     b.
 Splits the dataset into training and test sets<br>
     c.
 Builds a text processing and machine learning pipeline<br>